India important asset for global community in fight against coronavirus: Saudi Arabia

 Asked about the situation faced by a large number of Indians living in Saudi Arabia in the wake of the coronavirus outbreak, he said that his country, after closely following the developments related to the spread of coronavirus, has adopted several temporary, precautionary measures affecting travel to and from the Kingdom.
 He said the measures have been put in place to ensure the safety of Saudi citizens as well as that of the expatriates living in the Kingdom.

-Saudi Arabia's General Authority of Civil Aviation has intensified its efforts of sterilising and disinfecting terminals and all of the general facilities around the Kingdom's airports to ensure public safety, he said, adding that these operations are carried out on a daily 24 hours basis.
+Saudi Arabia's General Authority of Civil Aviation has intensified its efforts of sterilizing and disinfecting terminals and all of the general facilities around the Kingdom's airports to ensure public safety, he said, adding that these operations are carried out on a daily 24 hours basis.
 "The Saudi authorities are doing their best to deal with the pandemic and let me reassure you that the safety of expatriates in the Kingdom is a priority for us.
 In fact, many notable expatriates in Saudi Arabia including health experts have praised the efforts being made in this regard," the envoy said.
+Al Sati said the Saudi embassy is Delhi is also taking a number of precautions in the wake of the coronavirus outbreak and has advised all staff to follow the instructions and guidance of the local health authorities.

+The Saudi Embassy School is closed in compliance with the health authorities' instructions and all health standards and preventive measures were followed, he said.
+"Many of our colleagues work from distance and the embassy as part of Delhi community canceled or minimized its events.
+We are also extending assistance to Saudi nationals who are in India and coordinating with the Indian authorities and appreciate the cooperation we are getting," he said.

+The Saudi envoy said the consular section of the Embassy will remain closed until March 31.
+However, for any emergency, the Embassy can be contacted on the designated numbers on its website.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)